We spent the Christmas/New Years holidays at the boat so that is the beginning of the 2010 updates.

 4. more insulation on the hatches

-5. Documentation is complete - names' on the back transom, documentation number is affixed to the bulkhead.
+5. Documentation is complete.
+MOM & hailing port on the back transom, documentation number is affixed to the bulkhead.

 6. fiddle under stove installed